 When is it requested?

 Lithium tests are often requested when a patient is starting lithium treatment or returning to it after an absence.
-Once stable blood concentrations in the therapeutic range have been achieved, then lithium should be monitored at regular intervals (3 monthly to annually) to ensure that the concentration remains in this range.
+Once stable blood concentrations in the therapeutic range have been achieved, then lithium should be monitored at regular intervals (3 monthly in the first year, 3-6 monthly thereafter) to ensure that the concentration remains in this range.
 Different brands of lithium release lithium into the stomach differently, and blood testing may be required if the brand of lithium is changed, to ensure that blood levels stay the same.

 The test may also be requested when a patient’s condition does not appear to be responding to lithium to determine whether concentrations are too low, the medication is ineffective, or if the patient is taking the lithium as prescribed.
 It may also be requested when a patient experiences a troublesome level of side effects and/or exhibits symptoms that the doctor suspects may be due to toxicity.

 Patients should talk to their doctor about the timing of the sample collection.
 Lithium blood levels must be performed at least 12 hours (usually 12-18 hours) after the last dose of lithium.
 Since dosage timing varies and some types of tablet release lithium more slowly, detailed collection instructions may vary.